CityScope/CS_MITOS_Public/README.md

-# CS_MITOS_Public
+# City Science + MITOS collaboration (Public)
-Respository for open source software developed in collaboration between MIT City Science and MIT Office of Sustainability
+Respository for open source software developed in collaboration between MIT City Science and MIT Office of Sustainability.

+#### Paper citation

+Berke, A., Doorley, R., Alfonso, L., & Larson, K. (2022).
+Preserving Sustainability Gains of the COVID-19 Pandemic: A Case Study of MIT Campus Commuting.
+Transportation Research Record. https://doi.org/10.1177/03611981221088776

+#### Paper code

 See the Python notebook
 https://github.com/CityScope/CS_MITOS_Public/blob/main/notebooks/car_commute_interventions.ipynb
-for the analysis reported on in the paper
+for the analysis reported on in the paper.
-"Preserving sustainability gains of the COVID-19 pandemic: A case study of MIT campus commuting" published by the
-Transportation Research Record.